bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 *Evil-WinRM* PS C:\Web\University> download db.sqlite3
 ```

-Pulled the `db.sqlite3` straight off the server with Evil-WinRM — feeling like the main character already.
+Pulled the `db.sqlite3` straight off the server with Evil-WinRM.
+Feeling like the main character already.
 Peep inside the DB and we got user creds and CSR file locations.

 ```sql
 sqlite> select id,username,password,csr,user_type from University_customuser;